aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 #### Rendering to PDF with PDF/A-4 Compliance

-Rendering into PDF with PDF/A-4 compliance has been added by adding new values to the **PdfCompliance** enumeration – PdfA4.
+Rendering into PDF with PDF/A-4 compliance has been added by adding new values to the [PdfCompliance](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfcompliance/) enumeration – [PDF_A4](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfcompliance/#pdf_a4).
 This option assumes revised conformance levels: regular PDF/A-4 conformance is equivalent to conformance level U of previous versions, and the level A conformance is removed.

 #### Reading of Photoshop metadata resolution in JPEG